Alyetama/pymirror/README.md

 ───────────────────────────────────── END ──────────────────────────────────────
 ```
 <sup>1</sup>Requires Firefox<br>
-<sup>2</sup>Gecko driver will installed automatically if it does not already exist
+<sup>2</sup>A temporary Gecko driver will be installed automatically if it does not already exist

 ## To do
 - [ ] Filter servers by upload limit